360ls/360ls/_sprint/sprint5/testing.md

 ## Configuration

-- Script should be able to initialize 4 video streams
+- Check that stitcher is able to initialize 1-2 video streams.
-- Test that all video streams are visible and without errors
+- Test that all video streams are visible and without errors.
-- We should be able to install the desktop app onto the Jetson board
+- Check that provisioning script runs without errors.
+- Check that the setup test script passes without errors.

 ## Stitching Tests:

-- Use 4 video streams to test the quality of the stitching.
+- Use 2 video streams to test the quality of the stitching.
 - Look for missing video streams, stitching errors, warping, and poor resolution.
-- Test the efficiency of the stitching, is there lagging, jumpiness, etc.?
+- Test the efficiency of the stitching (e.g. lagginess, jumpiness).
-- Test the barrel distortion correction fixes that we made this sprint.
+- Check that the barrel distortion correction fixes are applied correctly.

 ## Encoding Tests: